 The ability to scale tapping into digital resources is unparalleled.
 Be it social or a myriad of apps and tools that are now available.
-As my team is decentralized and in multiple locations we use digital technology and tools every day to time save.
+As my team is decentralised and in multiple locations we use digital technology and tools every day to time save.
 We can also automate so much now using technology.
 I could write an entire book (and probably will) on how technological advances have helped us to be more productive and efficient.

 What are you feelings or attitudes towards artificial intelligence?

 I think all technological advances are good and exciting when used in an ethical and educated way.
 Like anything it’s about education and understanding the limitations and risks associated.

 Why do you feel groups and awards such as Women in Digital are important?

 I think so often we glorify being “busy” and we don’t take the time to stop and acknowledge our achievements.
 I think it’s beautiful to a) take the time to acknowledge yourself and use this as an opportunity to capture and document the legacy of what you’ve achieved to date.
 And secondly I think it’s really wonderful to give visibility to so many extraordinary businesses and individuals.
 We can all learn from one another and it’s great to shine the light on so many wonderful innovations, entrepreneurs and business leaders.